Writers in Paradise

 Required format for writing samples:

-1. Accepting Word documents only (.doc or .docx only)
+- Accepting Word documents only (.doc or .docx).

-5. All manuscripts must be double-spaced including 1-page synopsis.
+- All manuscripts must be double-spaced including the 1-page synopsis.
 All manuscripts must contain a header or footer with page numbers and author’s name.

-7. If you submit more than 26 pages (25 pages of manuscript + 1-page synopsis), only the first 25 pp will be read and considered.
+- If you submit more than 26 pages (25 of manuscript + 1-page synopsis), only the first 25 pp will be read and considered.

-9. Submit manuscript + synopsis as a single file (with synopsis as final page).
+- Please submit manuscript + synopsis in a single file (with synopsis as final page).

 Faculty: Sterling Watson